SomeKittens/baddsert/README.md

 The second is the thing you want asserted.

+There's an optional third param that allows you to define your own equality.
+Otherwise baddsert will just use `deepStrictEqual` from Node's assert package.

 And now, the magic happens.
 When you run your tests, baddsert will take the result from the first test and save it under the `badd-baseline` directory (in this case, as the file `docTests`).
 Future runs will throw if the value passed in is not `deepStrictEqual` to the original one.

 When you inevitably change something that makes the tests fail (because your function is correctly returning a new value) run `baddsert` in the same dir as your `badd-baseline` directory.
 This will run through all of your asserts, letting you replace the old data with the data that was passed in during the failing test.